Edmund Gordon: Professional life

 Gordon was elected member of the National Academy of Education in 1968.
-In 2005, Columbia University named its campus in Harlem, NY the Edmund W. Gordon Campus of Teachers College, Columbia University.
+In 2005, Columbia University named its campus in Harlem, NY, the Edmund W. Gordon Campus of Teachers College, Columbia University.

-On June 28, 2010, he was awarded the 2010 American Educational Research Association (AERA) "Relating Research to Practice Award."
+On June 28, 2010, Gordon was the recipient of the 2010 American Educational Research Association (AERA) "Relating Research to Practice Award".

-The professor served as chairperson of the Gordon Commission with Educational Testing Service from 2011 through the publication of its reports in 2013.
+THe served as chairperson of the Gordon Commission with Educational Testing Service from 2011 through the publication of its reports in 2013.

 On December 15, 2014, The Board of Regents of the University of Texas System approved the honorific naming of the newly renovated and expanded Geography Building as the Susan G. and Edmund W. Gordon & Charles W. and Frances B. White Building, now referred to as the Gordon-White Building.

 In 2017, he was elected a Fellow of the American Academy of Arts and Sciences.

 In 2019, Gordon hosted the Human Variance and Assessment for Learning: Implications for Diverse Learners of STEM national conference at Teachers College, Columbia University, convening scholars, policymakers, school principals, and students together to discuss selected models of measurement for the implementation of new ways of generating and utilizing data from assessments.

 Archives have been established to catalogue Gordon's publishing and community engagement at the Schomburg Center for Research in Black Culture in 1990 and at the University of Texas at Austin in 2018.

-In April 2021 Gordon was named Honorary President of the American Educational Research Association (AERA), the first person to receive this recognition in the organization's history.
+In April 2021, Gordon was named Honorary President of the American Educational Research Association (AERA), the first person to receive this recognition in the organization's history.